Adihang/Adihang/README.md

 - I'm working on CAD with 3D Printer, too. https://www.thingiverse.com/hanbyel/designs
 -
 - I'm living in Busan, Korea.
-- If you want to study with me, please contact limhan456@naver.com
+- If you want to study with me, please contact
+-  Kakao Talk ID : Adihang